Zulivan/PyVidMaker/README.md

 * **Actions/Panorama Features:** Developers can add their own actions, making PyVidMaker modular and customizable according to specific needs and creative requirements.
 * **Automatic Subtitles:** PyVidMaker automatically generates animated subtitles synchronized with the actors' speech.
 The tool also supports custom fonts, providing users with flexibility in designing subtitles that align with their creative vision.

+## Limitations
+PyVidMaker has certain limitations and problems that users should be aware of:

+* **Slow Rendering Times:** This is primarily attributed to the moviepy compositing process, which can be relatively slow, especially when handling complex video compositions. [threaded_writefile](https://github.com/Zulivan/PyVidMaker/blob/master/__INSTANCE__/core/utils.py) proved fruitless in its attempt at optimization.

 ## Example script

 ```